 Young children notice differences—it's just what they do.
 They're little scientists, exploring and learning about the world around them and how they fit into it.
-What do you do if, at some point, your child asks you: "Why does that person have brown skin?"
+What do you do if, at some point, your child asks you: "Why does that person have a different color skin?"
 Should you ignore the question or address it in some way?

 Here are some expert resources to guide you through this important conversation:

 - Embrace Race, opens a new window: Raising a generation of children who are thoughtful, informed and brave about race.

 - Raising Luminaries: Books for Littles: Anti-Racism for Kids 101, opens a new window

 - BabyCenter: How to Talk to Your Child About Race, opens a new window

 - Teaching Tolerance: It's Never too Early to Talk About Race, opens a new window

 - Parents: Talking About Race, Age-by-Age, opens a new window